Find the best rates for your Canadian dollar to euro exchange.

-It has historically traded at a lower value than the euro, which is the world’s second most traded currency after the US dollar and is legal tender in the 19 countries of the Eurozone.
+The Canadian dollar has historically traded lower than the euro — the world’s second most traded currency.
 Since the euro entered full circulation in 2002, 1 Canadian dollar has traded at an average of 0.6863 euro cents, with a low of 0.5800 and a high of 0.8200.

 The success of the proposed Trans-Pacific Partnership trade deal, which has been successfully negotiated but is yet to be finalized, is expected to have important consequences for the Canadian economy moving forward.

 The past can be a good indicator of the future.
-Depending on sociopolitical atmosphere, interest and inflation rates, foreign trade, public debt, and export to import price ratios all influence exchange rates.
-Below you can find the average exchange rate for the past ten years.
+Below you can find the average exchange rate for the past week.

 |Jun 18||Jun 19||Jun 20||Jun 21||Jun 22||Jun 23||Jun 24|